 The role of a transcriptionist is to manually convert audio to text from recordings – interviews, court hearings, medical reports, etc. For this job to pay off, a person has to reduce their errors to a minimum, since the customers often demand a certain accuracy standard.

 Most of the people who transcribe often work for various transcription companies that outsource audio material.
 Depending on the difficulty of their application process, these companies offer varying transcriptionist rates – from $0.45 up to $3 per audio minute for the professionals.
+Trying to find remote transcription jobs can be hard nowadays, but this occupation can give you a lot of interesting experiences.

 While most of the people never get to the highest tiers, they’re reachable as long as you’re willing to put in a lot of hard work.
 Finding good audio transcription jobs can be highly rewarding – here’s how.